 - Take a breath, and then take your time getting a good sense of your true financial picture before taking the next step.

-- Be sure to keep communication as open and honest as possible.
+- Keep communication as open and honest as possible.
 Create an environment in which your child feels he/she can express feelings truthfully, even when those feelings might be uncomfortable or difficult for you to hear.

 - Consult a professional.
 This is a step I always recommend to my clients with children.
 An objective, trained third party can be invaluable when emotions get high and pressure inadvertently falls on a child.
 Even in amicable separations, a safe space for your child to unpack their feelings is a good idea.

-- When it comes to your child’s well-being, try to keep your feelings about the divorce separate from theirs.
-That means remembering that your child’s therapist is not your It means trying not to bad-mouth the other parent in front of them, and being open to family therapy with your co-parent, should it be helpful to your child.
+- Try to keep your feelings about the divorce separate from theirs.
+That means remembering that your child’s therapist is not your therapist.
+It means trying not to bad-mouth the other parent in front of them, and being open to family therapy with your co-parent, should it be helpful to your child.

 Here a couple of steps you can take to protect your information: